go-glx/frames/readme.md

 processing, when CPU is more powerful than we need in `targetFPS`

-After each frame, it call `afterFrame` function with all frame stats.
-And most useful is frame `stats.DeltaTime`
+After each frame, it call `afterFrame` function with all frame stats, and most useful is frame `stats.DeltaTime`

 ```go